_(920_×_351_px)-3_835_265_c1.png)

 Poet Laureate

-Both the Poet Laureate and Youth Poet Laureate positions are sponsored by a gift from the Westwood Public Library's 21st Century Fund.
-The Westwood Cultural Council has also granted funding for programs and inititatives facilitated by the Poet Laureate.
+The Poet Laureate and the Youth Poet Laureate positions are sponsored by a gift from the Westwood Public Library's 21st Century Fund.

 Contact the Poet Laureate